Forecast Discussion

 Today's Air Quality Conditions

-Air quality is in the Code Green range statewide thus far today.
+Air quality is in the Code Green range statewide today.

 For a display of the most recent Air Quality Index (AQI) conditions throughout the day, visit the Ambient Information Reporter (AIR) tool.